february, 20:

 anniversary of barrier-free democracy (since 2025)

 Nach Angaben der Geschäftsstelle des Landeswahlleiters sind in Schleswig-Holstein rund 85 Prozent aller Wahllokale barrierefrei.
 (Quelle: faz).
 Bei insgesamt 2.443 Urnenwahlbezirken im Land bedeutet dies, dass etwa 366 Wahllokale nicht barrierefrei sind.
-Auf meinen Wahlbezirk trifft das zu – völlig unnötigerweise, das Wahllokal befindet sich in einer Grundschule, die über eine ebenerdige Turnhalle (nehmt die doch einfach) verfügt.
+In meinen Wahlbezirk (in dem Willy Brandt geboren und aufgewachsen ist) trifft das auf vier Wahllokale zu.
+(Bundesweite Zahlen zu beschaffen, ist aufwändig, da bin ich grade dran).

 Hier haben wie sie, die unfreiwilligen Briefwähler:innen, die nicht bis zum 23.
-Februar Zeit für ihre Wahlentscheidung zur Bundestagswahl 2025 haben, sondern ihre Briefwahlunterlagen aller-allerspätestens am heutigen 20.
-Februar einwerfen müssen, damit sie rechtzeitig ankommen.
-Das ist undemokratisch, generell sowieso, aber auch im speziellen in diesen Wochen mit der schwindelerregend hohen Ereignisdichte.
+Februar Zeit für ihre Wahlentscheidung zur Bundestagswahl 2025 hatten, sondern ihre Briefwahlunterlagen aller-allerspätestens am 20.
+Februar einwerfen mussten, damit sie rechtzeitig ankommen.
+Das empfinde ich als undemokratisch, generell sowieso, aber auch im speziellen in diesen Wochen des frühen 2025 mit der schwindelerregend hohen Ereignisdichte.

 ... und bevor ihr fragt: ich kann laufen.
 Treppen steigen auch.
 Zwar nicht besonders schnell, nicht immer schmerzfrei und elegant sieht's auch nicht aus, aber ich kann dieses Wahllokal aufsuchen.
 Nichtsdestotrotz bin ich für derartiges, was vielen von euch wahrscheinlich gar nicht auffällt, sensibilisiert und hoffe, dass das Wahllokal 504 in Lübeck (und alle anderen auch) bei kommenden Wahlen barrierefrei sind.
 Ist kein Hexenwerk.

-(Mal ganz abgesehen von dem Skandal, dass wir als reiches Land nicht barrierefreie Schulen haben – gemäß Artikel 24 der UN-Behindertenrechtskonvention ist Inklusion ein Menschenrecht.
-Mein großer Sohn besucht eine Schule, an der er seit der 5.
-Klasse Latein- und seit der 9.
-Klasse Altgriechisch-Unterreicht erhält.
+(Ausblick: In Lübeck sind knapp 19% der Wahllokale nicht barrierefrei – alle befinden sich in Schulgebäuden.
+Ich halte es für einen Skandal, dass wir als reiches Land nicht barrierefreie Schulen haben – gemäß Artikel 24 der UN-Behindertenrechtskonvention ist Inklusion ein Menschenrecht.
+Meine Söhne besuchen eine staatliche Schule, an der sie seit der 5.
+Klasse Latein- und ab der 9.
+Klasse Altgriechisch-Unterricht erhalten.
 Diese Schule können Kinder mit entsprechender intellektueller Befähigung besuchen – es sei denn, sie verfügen über eine körperliche Einschränkung, die Treppen unüberwindbar macht.
 Aber dazu werde ich an anderer Stelle gesondert was prompten.)

 According to the office of the state electoral officer, around 85 per cent of all polling stations in Schleswig-Holstein are barrier-free.
 (Source: faz).
 With a total of 2,443 polling districts in the state, this means that around 366 polling stations are not barrier-free.
-This applies to my constituency – quite unnecessarily, the polling station is in a primary school that has a ground-level gym (just use that).
+In my constituency (where Willy Brandt was born and raised), this applies to four polling stations.

-Here they are, the involuntary postal voters who do not have until 23 February to vote in the 2025 Bundestag election, but must post their postal voting documents by today, 20 February, at the very latest, so that they arrive on time..
-That is undemocratic, in general anyway, but especially in these weeks with the dizzyingly high density of events.
+Here they are, the involuntary postal voters who did not have until 23 February to vote in the 2025 Bundestag election, but must post their postal voting documents by 20 February, at the very latest, so that they arrive on time.
+I think that is undemocratic, in general anyway, but especially in those early-2025weeks with the dizzyingly high density of events.

 ... and before you ask: I can walk.
 I can climb stairs too.
 Not particularly fast, not always pain-free and it doesn't look elegant either, but I can get to this polling station.
 Nevertheless, I am sensitised to such things, which many of you probably don't even notice, and hope that polling station 504 in Lübeck (and all the others too) will be barrier-free in future elections.
 It's not rocket science.

-(Quite apart from the scandal that we, as a rich country, do not have barrier-free schools – according to Article 24 of the UN Convention on the Rights of Persons with Disabilities, inclusion is a human right.
-My older son attends a school where he has been taught Latin since year 5 and Ancient Greek since year 9.
+(In Lübeck, just under 19% of polling stations are not accessible – all of them are located in school buildings.
+So quite apart from the scandal that we, as a rich country, do not have barrier-free schools – according to Article 24 of the UN Convention on the Rights of Persons with Disabilities, inclusion is a human right.
+My sons attend a public school where they have been taught Latin since 5th grade and Ancient Greek since 9th grade.
 Children with the appropriate intellectual ability can attend this school - unless they have a physical disability that makes stairs insurmountable.
 But I will /prompt about this separately elsewhere)